Data Science Manager Salary: Your 2024 Guide

 [Featured Image] A learner researches data science manager salary information on their laptop as they consider their career options.

 Data science managers help devise and deploy methodologies for converting raw, unstructured data into actionable insights.
-Leading teams of data scientists, they have a central role in defining and shaping organizations’ data-driven strategies.
+Leading data scientists' teams have a central role in defining and shaping organizations’ data-driven strategies.
 These professionals maintain a high level of proficiency in an array of data technologies, including, but not limited to, data structures, data mining, and data security applications.

 Discover more about the job duties, salary range, and market trends associated with data science managers.